In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

-One plus with these robots is its ability to cover the whole area even with its randomness.
+One plus with these robots is their ability to cover the whole area even with its randomness.

-It will clean all the areas and with dirt detect will be very thorough.
+It will clean all the areas and will be very thorough with dirt detection.
 This feature is what separates Roomba from other brands.

-Dirt detect is a patented technology that instructs the robot to focus more on dirtier zones.
+Dirt detect is a patented technology instructing the robot to focus more on dirtier zones.

 2. Single side brush

 Another similarity is the single side brush design.
 It’s a constant in all Roomba products, except for the S9.

 One issue I have with it is how fast it spins.
 It tends to scatter large piles of debris.
 But it’s not an issue for daily cleanups as the robot will only have to deal with dust.